Real, Unbiased Primerica Review from an Ex-MLMer

 ✓ Main product (term life insurance) actually delivers.

-This is a nice change from many MLMs who are hawking fountain-of-youth creams or weight-loss snake oil.
+This is a nice change from many MLMs who are hawking fountain-of-youth creams or magic body wraps like It Works!

 But Primerica’s products all generally do what they’re supposed to.